jmbwell/rsbbs/README.md

   you have configured your axports, and that ax25d can answer calls.
 - **Python 3:** As this is a python 3 application, you will need python 3 and pip.
+- Note on compiling Python3: If you build Python3 from source on debian/raspbian, you will need libssl-dev, libffi-dev, and libsqlite3-dev
 - **Hardware:** A system capable of running Direwolf and ax25d should be more than sufficient.